Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Introduction

 \section{Introduction}

-In the research field of spintronics, various types of magnetoresistance such as giant magnetoresistance~\cite{Baibich1988,Binasch1989,Fert2008} and tunneling magnetoresistance~\cite{Julliere1975,Miyazaki1995,Moodera1995,Yuasa2004,Parkin2004} have been applied to spintronics devices for sensors, memories, and data storage.
-Recently, a novel type of magnetoresistance, which called spin Hall magnetoresistance (SMR), has been attracting much attention.
-The SMR has first been observed in a normal metal (NM)/ferromagnetic insulator (FI) bilayer\cite{Nakayama2013a,Chen2013a,Hahn2013,Vlietstra2013,Althammer2013,Meyer2014,Marmion2014,Cho2015,Kim2016,Chen2016,Sterk2019,Tolle2019} and subsequently in a NM/antiferromagnetic insulator (AFI) bilayer\cite{Hou2017,Lin2017,Cheng2019,Hoogeboom2017a,Fischer2018,Ji2018,Lebrun2019}.
-Because the SMR reflects information on a FI magnetization (or AFI N\'{e}el vector), it can be utilized for detection of the orientation of the ordered spins in magnetic materials.
+In the research field of spintronics, various types of magnetoresistance, such as giant magnetoresistance~\cite{Baibich1988,Binasch1989,Fert2008} and tunneling magnetoresistance~\cite{Julliere1975,Miyazaki1995,Moodera1995,Yuasa2004,Parkin2004}, have been used in devices for sensors, memories, and data storage.
+Recently, a novel type of magnetoresistance, called spin Hall magnetoresistance (SMR), has been attracting much attention.
+SMR was first observed in a normal metal (NM)/ferromagnetic insulator (FI) bilayer\cite{Nakayama2013a,Chen2013a,Hahn2013,Vlietstra2013,Althammer2013,Meyer2014,Marmion2014,Cho2015,Kim2016,Chen2016,Sterk2019,Tolle2019} and subsequently in a NM/antiferromagnetic insulator (AFI) bilayer\cite{Hou2017,Lin2017,Cheng2019,Hoogeboom2017a,Fischer2018,Ji2018,Lebrun2019}.
+Because SMR reflects information on the FI magnetization (or AFI N\'{e}el vector), it can be utilized for detecting the orientation of ordered spins in magnetic materials.

-The SMR also has a potential possibility as a useful probe for two-dimensional magnetic materials such as van der Waals atomic layers.
-It is remarkable that several two-dimensional atomic layer compounds showing ferromagnetism\cite{2d_fi} and antiferromagnetism\cite{2d_afi} have been synthesized recently.
-Since the SMR measurement for such a magnetic atomic layer will be possible in a near future, it is a urgent task to construct the theory of the SMR which is applicable to two-dimensional quantum magnets.
+SMR also has the potential to be a useful probe for two-dimensional magnetic materials, such as van der Waals atomic layers.
+In fact, several two-dimensional atomic layer compounds showing ferromagnetism\cite{2d_fi} and antiferromagnetism\cite{2d_afi} have recently been synthesized recently.
+Since SMR measurements on such magnetic atomic layers have been performed in recent experiments\cite{Wu2021,Feringa2022}, it has become an urgent task to construct a theory of SMR that is applicable to two-dimensional quantum magnets.

-The existing theory\cite{Nakayama2013a,Chen2013a} explains the SMR as follows (see Fig.~\ref{fig:SMR_setup}).
-When an in-plane charge current flows in the NM layer, there occurs spin accumulation near the NM/FI(AFI) interface due to the spin Hall effect\cite{Sinova2015}.
-Then, a backflow spin current, which is induced by spin diffusive in the NM, is converted into the charge current again by the inverse spin Hall effect (ISHE), resulting in the longitudinal magnetoresistance.
-This longitudinal magnetoresistance depends on the orientation of FI magnetization (or AFI N\'{e}el vector), because the amount of spin accumulation at the interface is changed by it.
-We note that the strength of SMR is proportional to square of the spin Hall angle of the NM.
+The existing theory\cite{Nakayama2013a,Chen2013a} explains SMR as follows (see Fig.~\ref{fig:SMR_setup}).
+When an in-plane charge current flows in the NM layer, spin accumulation occurs near the NM/FI(AFI) interface due to the spin Hall effect\cite{Sinova2015}.
+Then, a backflow spin current, which is induced by spin diffusion in the NM, is converted into the charge current again by the inverse spin Hall effect (ISHE), resulting in longitudinal magnetoresistance.
+This longitudinal magnetoresistance depends on the orientation of the FI magnetization (or AFI N\'{e}el vector), because the amount of spin that accumulates at the interface is changed by it.
+Note that the strength of SMR is proportional to square of the spin Hall angle of the NM.